 due to improved margins and/or additional tumors seen under blue light?

 The Blue Light Cystoscopy with Cysview Registry is a web-based program supported by Global

 Vision Technologies.
-Data will be captured longitudinally over two (2) years on patients from
+Data will be captured longitudinally over five (5) years on patients

 |Overal Status||Start Date||Phase||Study Type|